backupbrew/switchbrew/BCAT Content Container.md

 password = <passphrase string loaded from file>, salt =
 <below salt string>, and iteration\_count=4096.

-The passphrase is loaded from "<basepath>/passphrase.bin". passphrase\_len=strlen(passphrase).
+The passphrase is loaded from "<basepath>/passphrase.bin" (this data originally comes from the title's control.nacp @ 0x3100). passphrase\_len=strlen(passphrase).
 0x40-bytes are read from the file, with 0x0 being written to passphrase\[total\_read\_data\]. salt\_len =
 strlen(salt).